You can read a record of all minuted agenda items from NHPC meetings relating to the scout hut lease between 2014 and 2020 in this Summary document.

 - January: NHPC agreed to include the Pavilion on the Agenda for the Annual Parish Meeting in March.

 - February: The Parish Council received no response from the Scouts to the proposed new lease by the Feb 24th deadline.
-It has been reported that the Scouts are moving out of the building with handover of the building due to take place by 1st March..
+The Scouts then moved out and handed over of the building before 1st March as required, having chosen not to take up the offer of a new lease.